Meet Our Team

 Medical oncology services at Whidbey General are provided by the Providence Regional Cancer Partnership, which formed in 2007.
 The partnership brings together the Everett Clinic, the Providence Everett Medical Center, the Northwest Radiation Oncology Associates and Western Washington Medical Group.

 Three board-certified medical oncologists treat cancer patients at Whidbey General's Medical Ambulatory Care (MAC) clinic.
-They are Dr. Mark Coughenour (Mondays), Dr. Wendy Wang (Tuesdays) and Dr. Peter Jiang (Wednesdays).
+They are Dr. Mark Coughenour (Wednesdays), Dr. Wendy Wang (Tuesdays) and Dr. Peter Jiang (Mondays).

 Mark Coughenour, MD

 Board-certified medical oncologist Dr. Mark Coughenour began working with Whidbey General Medical Ambulatory Care in 1992 has cared for hundreds of cancer patients here in the last 20 years.
 Dr. Coughenour treats patients with all types of cancer and is particularly interested in the management of breast and genitourinary cancers.
 He sees himself as partnering with cancer patients and works closely with surgeons, radiation oncologists and medical specialists to provide the best possible treatment outcomes.